Hengfu-Yin/IsoSplitter/README.md

 >> reference sequence name {breakpoint :  junction-read count, ... }

 ## Notes
 1. The options of "-t<integer>" and "-n<integer>" are limited, t*n<= total number of CPUs.
-If you don't know the total number of CPUs, you can use "IsoSplittingAnchor -h" to query.
-It will appear in the description of IsoSplittingAnchor.
+If you don't know the total number of CPUs, you can use "ShortReadsAligner -h" to query.
+It will appear in the description of ShortReadsAligner.
 2. The number of threads (option of -t) is optimized around 4.
-You can adjust the number of files (option of -n) to reduce IsoSplittingAnchor's running time.
+You can adjust the number of files (option of -n) to reduce ShortReadsAligner's running time.
 3. At least 50G of hard disk space is recommended, due to the large size of temporary and final alignment files.

+# Example Datasets
+We use current gene transcripts data from Arabidopsis thaliana to test the identification of alternative splicing sites.
+Transcripts are available from the TAIR website ([Araport11_genes.201606.cdna.fasta.gz](https://www.arabidopsis.org/download_files/Genes/Araport11_genome_release/Araport11_blastsets/Araport11_genes.201606.cdna.fasta.gz)).
+We further align the short reads from a previous study (Li et al. 2016 Dev.
+Cell) to validate the prediction of split-sites from previous step.
+The short-reads file is available from the NCBI SRA database (accession SRR3664433).
+For testing by ShortReadsAligner, you need to convert SRA data into fastq format, and filter adaptor and low-quality sequences.

+The followings are some scripts for quick reproduction of the test results.
+**To identify the split-sites:**
+	 `$ IsoSplittingAnchor Araport11_genes.201606.cdna.fasta`
+**To validate the split-sites:**
+Breakpoint_out.txt is one of the output of first step, Araport11_genes.201606.cdna.fasta is the same file of first step, SRR3664433.fasta / SRR3664433.fastq is sequencing data.
+	 `$ ShortReadsAligner Araport11_genes.201606.cdna.fasta SRR3664433.fasta Breakpoint_out.txt`
+   or
+	 `$ ShortReadsAligner -q Araport11_genes.201606.cdna.fasta SRR3664433.fastq Breakpoint_out.txt`